-Ernesto Zedillo is the Frederick Iseman ’74 Director of the Yale Center for the Study of Globalization; Professor in the Field of International Economics and Politics; Professor of International and Area Studies; and Professor Adjunct of Forestry and Environmental Studies at Yale University.
-He teaches two undergraduate seminars at Yale on “Debating Globalization” and “The Economic Evolution and Challenges of the Latin American and Caribbean Countries.”
+Ernesto Zedillo is the Frederick Iseman ’74 Director of the Program for the Study of Globalization at the Yale Jackson School of Global Affairs and a Professor in the Field of International Economics and Politics; Professor of International and Area Studies; and Professor Adjunct at the Yale School of the Environment.

 After serving as Deputy Director at the Central Bank of Mexico, he was appointed Mexico’s Undersecretary of the Budget, Secretary of Economic Programming and the Budget, and Secretary of Education.
 He served his country as President of Mexico from 1994 to 2000.